MooersLab/EasyPyMOL/README.md

 You need the program [Git](https://git-scm.com/) installed on your computer.
 Git is available via macports on a mac or otherwise [see these instructions for installing git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-There are at least different four ways of loading the script into PyMOL:
+There are at least four different ways of loading the script into PyMOL:

 1. move [`roundview.py`](./roundview.py) to the working directory of pymol.
 In pymol, type

    ```py
     run roundview.py
    ```
 Please note that the "run" command just loads the script into PyMOL.
 It does not execute it.
-Now the roundview command and the on-line documentation are available with
+Now the roundview command is available by typing "roundview", and the on-line documentation is available by typing "roundview".

 2. load [`roundview.py`](./roundview.py) with the plugin manager (see plugin pulldown) in PyMOL